nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppDevelopmentSteps.rst

 3. Development
 --------------

-The development process basically contains from the following steps:
+The basic development process contains from the following steps:

 - Implement the ExApp <-> Nextcloud :ref:`lifecycle methods <ex_app_lifecycle_methods>`:
-	#. ``/heartbeat``: ExApp heartbeat method.
+	#. ``/heartbeat``: ExApp heartbeat method
-	#. ``/init``: ExApp initialization method.
+	#. ``/init``: ExApp initialization method
-	#. ``/enabled``: ExApp enable/disable method.
+	#. ``/enabled``: ExApp enable/disable method
-- Implement the ExApp backend API and logic.
+- Implement the ExApp backend API and logic
-- Implement the ExApp frontend (Nextcloud Vue.js app) [optional].
+- Implement the ExApp frontend (Nextcloud Vue.js app) [optional]

 4. Packaging
 ------------

-The ExApp packaging can be done manually, or via GitHub actions.
+The ExApp packaging can be done manually or via GitHub actions.
 It is recommended to use GitHub actions for packaging, as it will automate the process of building the Docker image and pushing it to the Docker registry.
 The GitHub action workflow for building Docker images can be found in the `3rdparty service example <https://github.com/cloud-py-api/visionatrix>`_.